YuSugihara/MutMap/README.md

   -t , --threads     Number of threads.
 If you specify the number
                      below one, then MutMap will use the threads as many as possible.
 [2]
+  -w , --window      Window size (kb).
+[2000]
+  -s , --step        Step size (kb).
+[100]
+  -D , --max-depth   Maximum depth of variants which will be used.
+                     This cutoff will be applied in both of cultivar and bulk.
+[250]
+  -d , --min-depth   Minimum depth of variants which will be used.
+                     This cutoff will be applied in both of cultivar and bulk.
+[8]
+  -N , --N-rep       Number of replicates for simulation to make
+                     null distribution.
+[5000]
   -T, --trim         Trim fastq using trimmomatic.
   -a , --adapter     FASTA of adapter sequences.
 This will be used
                      when you specify "-T" for trimming.